reynoldnathaniel/Terraform-Testing/README.md

 ### Pre-requisites

-Required to have an AWS IAM User Credentials and store at `terraform.tfvars` in the working directory.
+Required to have an AWS IAM User Credentials and store as environment variables.
+This is the link of how to do the [environment variable](https://stackoverflow.com/questions/55052153/how-to-configure-environment-variables-in-hashicorp-terraform#:~:text=You%20can%20provide%20your%20credentials,and%20AWS%20Secret%20Key%2C%20respectively.&text=In%20the%20more%20general%20case,that%20are%20prefixed%20with%20TF_VAR_%20.) in Terraform
 <b>NEVER PUSH YOUR AWS CREDENTIALS TO GITHUB!</b>
 ```
 AWS_ACCESS_KEY = "<YOUR ACCESS KEY>"